MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

     ![Screenshot of splash screen which is faded white background and shows loading percentages for page load.
 This will allow omnichannel to work properly.](./IMAGES/Lab03/L3P125.png)

-    1. [] If you don’t see the splash screen and the presence indicator is grayed out, escalation into the app from the health bot won’t work properly.
+    1. If you don’t see the splash screen and the presence indicator is grayed out, escalation into the app from the health bot won’t work properly.
-    1. [] Refresh again or close and reopen Patient Service Center until the splash screen appears.
+    1. Refresh again or close and reopen Patient Service Center until the splash screen appears.
 You may need to close all other apps or close incognito altogether and sign back in.
+    1. If the presence indicator is red (busy), sign out and sign back into the Patient Service Center.
-   1. [] If you just assigned the Omnichannel agent role, it may take up to 15 minutes to apply and for the presence to show for your user.
+    1. If you just assigned the Omnichannel agent role, it may take up to 15 minutes to apply and for the presence to show for your user.

 1. [] Once your presence indicator is green, you are ready to accept patient escalations.